-Like with all Supreme Court cases impacting employers, we will monitor these cases and issue a same-day summary once decided.
-You should ensure you are subscribed to Fisher Phillips' alert system to ensure you receive the most up-to-date information.
-For help with compliance steps or to answer questions, please contact your Fisher Phillips attorney.
+And of course, as in all years, we expect that the Court may fill its docket with additional workplace law decisions as the term gets off and running.
+As we always do, we will monitor all Supreme Court cases this term and issue a same-day summary of the cases you care about once decided.
+You should ensure you are subscribed to Fisher Phillips' alert system to receive the most up-to-date information.